replydev/amberol-fork/CONTRIBUTING.md

 submitting bug reports and feature requests, localizing the user interface, or writing code which can be incorporated into Amberol itself.

-The issue tracker is meant to be used for actionable issues only.
-Please, don't use the issue tracker for support questions.
-Feel free to use the [GNOME Discourse forum](https://discourse.gnome.org) to ask your questions.

 ## How to report bugs

-Issues should only be reported [on the project page](https://gitlab.gnome.org/World/Amberol/issues/).
+Issues should only be reported [on the project page](https://github.com/replydev/amberol-fork/issues).

 ### Bug reports